aaryagoriya/CSS/README.md

 └── assets/
     └── css/
         └── styles.css
 Features

-Clear examples for each CSS concept
+•	Clear examples for each CSS concept

-Organized directory structure by topic
+•	Organized structure by topic

-Minimal HTML to focus on CSS behavior
+•	Minimal HTML to focus on CSS behavior

-Beginner-friendly explanations (coming soon)
+•	Beginner-friendly explanations (coming soon)

-Open-source and collaborative
+•	Open-source and collaborative
 Topics Covered

-Selectors: ID, class, universal, attribute, pseudo-classes
+•	Selectors: ID, Class, Universal, Attribute, Pseudo-classes

-Box Model: Margin, padding, border, content
+•	Box Model: Margin, Padding, Border, Content

-Typography: Fonts, sizes, spacing, alignment
+•	Typography: Fonts, Sizes, Spacing, Alignment

-Colors: Named colors, HEX, RGB, HSL
+•	Colors: Named Colors, HEX, RGB, HSL

-Layout Techniques: Flexbox, Grid, Float, Display
+•	Layout Techniques: Flexbox, Grid, Float, Display

-Positioning: Static, relative, absolute, fixed, sticky
+•	Positioning: Static, Relative, Absolute, Fixed, Sticky

-Animations & Transitions
+•	Animations & Transitions

-Responsive Design: Media queries, mobile-first design
+•	Responsive Design: Media Queries, Mobile-First Design

-CSS Variables
+•	CSS Variables

-Custom Components (Coming soon)
+•	Custom Components (coming soon)
 How to Use

-Clone the repository:
+1. Clone the repository:
 git clone https://github.com/yourusername/css-mastery-playground.git

-Open any HTML file in your browser to view the live example.
+2. Open any HTML file in your browser to view the live example.

-Modify the CSS to experiment and observe the behavior.
+3. Modify the CSS to experiment and observe the behavior.
 Ideal For

-Frontend learners
+•	Frontend learners

-Coding bootcamp students
+•	Coding bootcamp students

-Self-taught developers
+•	Self-taught developers

-Instructors preparing demonstrations
+•	Instructors preparing demonstrations
 Contributing
 Contributions are welcome!
 To add examples, fix issues, or improve structure:

-Fork the repository
+1. Fork the repository

-Create a new branch
+2. Create a new branch

-Submit a pull request
+3. Submit a pull request
 License
 This project is licensed under the MIT License.
 Acknowledgements
 This repository is inspired by the idea of hands-on learning.
 Special thanks to the open-source CSS community for its ongoing contributions and knowledge sharing.
 Author

-Created by Aarya Goriya
+Created by Aarya Goriya.